SYSTEM FOR MEDICAL PRACTICE

-Continue reading this case study to learn how the CX Dojo team helped our client, a medical software provider, run operations more efficiently through payment processor integration.
+Continue reading this case study to learn how the CXDojo team helped our client, a medical software provider, run operations more efficiently by integrating a payment management system (PMS).

 The client provides software solutions to private medical practices and institutions to keep the patient’s records and facilitate communication between patients and healthcare professionals.

 After a patient visit, the medical practice had to use third-party services to issue invoices and accept payments, which significantly complicated the bill-paying process.